 So in conclusion, IP67 is water-resistant up to 1m of water and IP68 is water-resistant up to 1.5m.
 However, both can last only up to 30 minutes.
 Additionally, both are resistant to dust.
 On the other hand, if the IP67/8 device is submerged in water that’s deeper than 1.5m the water pressure can destroy it.

-Similarities between IP67 and IP68
+What are the Similarities between IP67 and IP68

-Let’s look at some similarities between the IP67 and IP68.
+Let’s look at some similarities between IP67 and IP68.
 You should also know the difference between waterproof and water-resistant.
 Waterproof is being able to keep water out of the product/device no matter how long they are submerged in water.

 - While water-resistant is the ability to keep water from entering the device to some degree.
 So, smartphones and smartwatches are only water-resistant, they can’t survive in water indefinitely.

-- The IP rating only covers for the number specified and not the ones above them.
+- The IP rating only covers the number specified and not the ones above them.
 That is if your device is rated 8 for water-resistant, it doesn’t mean it can survive a jet stream of water from ratings 5 and 6.